The 5mbs Young Virtuoso Awards

 Remembering Robert Brown

-This year, 5MBS is remembering the work done in past years by Robert Brown, OAM, for his work with the Adelaide Eisteddfod, organizing the Young Virtuoso Award as well as being a music teacher and President of the Flute Society.
-He was a regular presented of the Flute Society program on 5MBS.
+5MBS acknowledges the work done in past years by Robert Brown, OAM, for his work with the Adelaide Eisteddfod, organizing the Young Virtuoso Award as well as being a music teacher and President of the Flute Society.
+He was a regular presenter of the Flute Society program on 5MBS.

-5MBS is dedicating this year’s Award to his memory.
+5MBS dedicated the 2021 Young Virtuoso Award to his memory.

 Help Support 5mbs